Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 two jars with overnight oats cookie dough and chocolate chips on table

-Like most overnight oats recipes, these cookie dough overnight oats are good for up to 2-3 days when stored in the fridge, so they can be great for oatmeal meal prep for part of the week.
+Like most overnight oats recipes, these cookie dough overnight oats are good for up to 2-3 days, when stored in the fridge.

 overhead veiw of mason jar with cookie dough overnight oats, topped with chocolate chips and banana slices